hu-macsy/lama_old/src/doc/user/installation/configuration.rst

 .. csv-table:: CMake hint variables
    :header: "Package", "CMake variable", "Signification"

-   "Boost", "BOOST_ROOT", "path to boost root dir" "MKL (for BLAS, LAPack and ScaLAPack)", "MKL_ROOT or MKL_INCLUDE_DIR and MKL_LIBRARY_PATH", "path to MKL root dir, or paths to MKL include and library dir"
    "ACML (for BLAS and LAPack)", "ACML_ROOT or ACML_INCLUDE_DIR and ACML_LIBRARY_PATH", "path to ACML root dir, or paths to MKL include and library dir"
-   "FortranBLAS (for BLAS and LAPack)", "", ""
+   "Boost", "BOOST_ROOT", "path to boost root dir" "CUDA", "CUDA_TOOLKIT_ROOT", "path to CUDA toolkit" "DOXYGEN", "DOXYGEN_EXECUTABLE", "path to doxygen binary dir" "FortranBLAS (for BLAS and LAPack)", "", ""
+   "MKL (for BLAS, LAPack and ScaLAPack)", "MKL_ROOT or MKL_INCLUDE_DIR and MKL_LIBRARY_PATH", "path to MKL root dir, or paths to MKL include and library dir"
    "MPI", "MPI_ROOT", "path to MPI root dir"
-   "CUDA", "CUDA_TOOLKIT_ROOT", "path to CUDA toolkit" "DOXYGEN", "DOXYGEN_EXECUTABLE", "path to doxygen binary dir" "Vampir Trace", "VAMPIRTRACE_ROOT" or "VT_ROOT", "path to vampir root dir" "------------", "--------------------------------------------------------------------------" "OpenCL", "OPENCL_ROOT or OPENCL_INCLUDE_DIR and OPENCL_LIBRARY_PATH", "path to OpenCL root dir, or paths to OpenCL include and library dir"
+   "Vampir Trace", "VAMPIRTRACE_ROOT" or "VT_ROOT", "path to vampir root dir" "experimental", "------------------" "------------------"
-   "Metis", "METIS_ROOT or METIS_INCLUDE_DIR and METIS_LIBRARY_PATH", "path to Metis root dir, or paths to Metis include and library dir"
+   "GASNet", "GASNET_LIBRARY_PATH", "path to GASNet library" "Metis", "METIS_ROOT or METIS_INCLUDE_DIR and METIS_LIBRARY_PATH", "path to Metis root dir, or paths to Metis include and library dir"
-   "ParMetis", "PARMETIS_ROOT or PARMETIS_INCLUDE_DIR and PARMETIS_LIBRARY_PATH", "path to ParMetis root dir, or paths to ParMetis include and library di"
+   "OpenCL", "OPENCL_ROOT or OPENCL_INCLUDE_DIR and OPENCL_LIBRARY_PATH", "path to OpenCL root dir, or paths to OpenCL include and library dir"
-   "GASNet", "GASNET_LIBRARY_PATH", "path to GASNet library" "OpenShmem", "OSHMEM_INCLUDE_PATH and OSHMEM_LIBRARY_PATH", "paths to Open shared memory include and library dir"
+   "OpenShmem", "OSHMEM_INCLUDE_PATH and OSHMEM_LIBRARY_PATH", "paths to Open shared memory include and library dir" "ParMetis", "PARMETIS_ROOT or PARMETIS_INCLUDE_DIR and PARMETIS_LIBRARY_PATH", "path to ParMetis root dir, or paths to ParMetis include and library di"

 For changing the C compiler there is a different way for telling cmake.
 Please see :doc:`here <configuration/c++>`.